 - In very exceptional circumstances, conduct

 You must provide comprehensive details about your financial circumstances, including documents outlining your finances.
 Once an agreement is made, the details are added to a draft Consent Order.
-This is then sent to the District Judge following the pronouncement of the Decree Nisi (the certificate granted when a court is satisfied that the petitioner is entitled to a divorce).
 If the Judge is satisfied that the financial agreement is fair, he will make the Order.

 For more information on dealing with financial arrangements in a divorce, please read our blog on the issue.